 In addition, we represent our clients in numerous actions:

 Our Public Finance Group comprises an integrated team of professionals dedicated to this specialized area and has traditionally been a significant practice group at our firm.
 We have our own dedicated securities and tax practitioners and can call on the diverse resources of our firm to respond to all situations.

-Robinson+Cole brings to the role of bond counsel an unmatched breadth and depth of municipal finance experience derived from serving as counsel to underwriters, credit enhancers, trustees, and investors on a wide variety of issues over decades of development in the public finance marketplace.
+Robinson+Cole brings to the role of bond counsel an unmatched municipal finance experience.
+We have served as counsel to underwriters, credit enhancers, trustees, and investors on numerous issues over decades of development in the public finance marketplace.

-Robinson+Cole's public finance lawyers provide legal representation for tax-exempt and taxable financings as bond counsel for over 60 cities, towns, and other municipal entities in Connecticut, Massachusetts, New Hampshire, and Rhode Island, ranging from small towns functioning under the New England town meeting form of government to active, large capital budget issues.
+Our lawyers provide legal representation for tax-exempt and taxable financings as bond counsel for over 60 cities, towns, and other municipal entities in Connecticut, Massachusetts, New Hampshire, and Rhode Island, ranging from small towns functioning under the New England town meeting form of government to large cities with active, large capital budget issues.
 We also serve as counsel to underwriters and trustees.

-In addition to our general obligation bond practice, we have served as bond counsel to cities, towns, and authorities in connection with the issuance of revenue bonds to finance a wide range of capital projects, including cultural facilities, economic development projects, and housing projects.
+In addition to our general obligation bond practice, we have served as bond counsel to cities, towns, and authorities in connection with the issuance of revenue bonds to finance numerous capital projects, including cultural facilities, economic development projects, and housing projects.